Since the start of my internet marketing career, I’ve tried every monetization strategy under the sun:

 If it looks shady to you, it’ll look shady to your traffic too…and it won’t convert.

-Fortunately, more forms also mean higher CPA…
+Fortunately, more fields also mean higher commissions…

 If the traffic is motivated enough (for example, they just searched Google for “best online degrees”), I’ve found that they’ll fill out just about anything.